qala-io/java-course/docs/programme/maven.md

 * Explain what does "reactor" term mean in Maven

 # Step 4 - Advanced Dependencies

-* Find out which scopes can dependency have
 * Read about `dependencyManagement`
+* Find out which scopes can a dependency have ([link](./articles/maven-scopes.md))
+* Come up with examples of libs for each of the scopes (explore SLF4J, Lombok as some interesting examples)
 * Get acquainted with classifiers and types - last parts of dependency coordinates
 * Find your local maven repository, learn which phase and plugin delivers the artifacts there
 * Read about maven repositories and what plugin and phase deploy artifacts there